 At AGL, we emphasize the physics behind making geologic images of the subsurface.
 This involves three main categories: Acquisition, analysis, and interpretation of largely seismic data.
 A key component of our effort is to make geophysical measurements in the laboratory, computer, and field.
-We have one of the few physical robotic modeling facilities in the world dedicated to making scaled surveys of structures of energy interest.
-We employ novel methods of laser etching, molding, and 3-D printing to create novel models of resource interest.
+We have one of the few physical, robotic modeling facilities in the world dedicated to making scaled surveys of structures of energy interest.
+We employ novel methods of laser etching, molding, and 3-D printing to create models of resource interest.
 In addition, we write and employ a number of numerical modeling codes.
 Furthermore, we have an excellent capability to acquire near-surface geophysical data (seismic, VSP, well logs, GPS, GPR, and gravity.)
 The University owns a section of land near Galveston that we have developed as a geophysical test site (the La Marque Geophysical Observatory) which includes the recently drilled 140m boreholes.
 UH also manages a 100-person geoscience field camp near Red Lodge,

 Montana for the education of students in field methods.

 On the processing and analysis side, we develop algorithms related to the imaging and understanding of geophysical data.
 We also use many of the industry standard processing codes (Paradigm, VISTA, Petrel, Kingdom).
 Our particular expertise is in multicomponent seismic analysis, seismic attributes, borehole seismic, AVO, quantitative interpretation, attenuation, and anisotropy.
 We are involved with a number of case histories including resource targets in the Barnett, Bakken, Marcellus, and Pimienta shales.
 In addition, we have numerous studies relating to VSP and 3D (several 4C) seismic data sets in the Gulf of Mexico.
-Along with our seven close faculty (Stewart, Zheng, Wiley, Thomsen, Chesnokov, Zhou, and Castagna), we have some 40 graduate students and staff attached to our applied geophysics effort.
+Along with our eleven project and collaborating, we have more than 25 graduate students and staff attached to our applied geophysics effort.
 We are enthusiastic about working with our geophysical societies and industry partners!